robertshaw87/code-drills/code-drills-week-03/day-02/04/readme.md

 ## Refactor the solution of fizzbuzz into a (far) more modular version

+* This exercise might look intimidating at first, but the functions are split such that each of them does a single task.
+Try to take time to understand the flow of logic we've mapped out for you.

- As we move through the following challenges please remember to do the following:
+As we move through the following challenge please remember to do the following:

 1) Break Down the problem into implementable pseudocode.